-After defining your tasks, you should have access to multiple reports, either already available or have options to create custom ones.
-These reports can give you information on your project KPIs and how well you meet business objectives.
+After defining your tasks, you should have access to multiple reports, either already available or having options to create custom ones.
+These reports can inform you about your project KPIs and how well you meet business objectives.

 Sometimes, you need to manage your projects on the go.
 Some tools create desktop or web applications and apps that can sync.
 Therefore, you can update your statuses, manage communications or participate in the discussion from your palm.

 Is There Any tool that has all Project Management Features?